dpc10ster/RJafroc/README.md

 * Current CRAN version is 1.3.1.

 # Branch designations
 **The complete (all vignettes and tests) and most current and tested version of the software is on the `master` branch.** The `developer` branch is for development/experimental work.
-The website is pushed from `master` branch.
+The website is pushed from the `master` branch.

 # Documentation (articles or vignettes) is available at https://dpc10ster.github.io/RJafroc/
 Highly recommended in order to familiarize oneself with the code.
 It has some `QuickStart` vignettes that will enable one already familiar with the Windows software to run the R code.

-# My wiki is at https://github.com/dpc10ster/RJafroc/wiki
-This is under development and **may be dropped in future** in favor of an online book, or extended vignettes.

 # A CRAN version of `RJafroc` has been published
 Version 1.3.1 of `RJafroc` has passed CRAN tests.
 This version is on the `cran2` branch.